Fake Minutes? Registrar Of Political Parties Now Directs Tuju To Furnish Regulator With Duly Signed Documents Amid Jubilee Leadership Wrangles

 Read Also: DP Ruto Says Uhuru Not Part Of “Fraudsters” Keen To Edge Him Out Of Jubilee Party

-Ruto said the President Uhuru Kenyatta is not part of the “cartel” that wants to kill his 2022 Presidential ambitions.
+Ruto said President Uhuru Kenyatta is not part of the “cartel” that wants to kill his 2022 Presidential ambitions.

 But according to Tuju, he was acting on Uhuru’s instructions.